FAQ & Coach Support

 By default my plans assume the race is on a Sunday.
 Should your race fall on a Saturday, then remove Wednesday’s easy run and bring the workouts that follow 1 day forward.

 Absolutely.
 You can re-use any plan as often as you like.
+They stay in your library forever.

-However, I recommend switching between different race distances throughout the season.
-That way new training stimuli will lead to further improvements.
 For example, a 10K runner can focus on a 5K temporarily to improve her speed or a half marathon to improve her endurance.

 Of course, you can also move up to a higher training level over time or execute an off-season plan.